process ∙ Methods

 As Spotify expands to more markets, there’s a shift that can be seen at every level of the company.
 Previously, the prevailing mindset was European and US-centric.
-Most A/B tests were run in the English language and most personas drawn from the US market.
+Most A/B tests were run in the English language, and most personas drawn from the US market.
 But this has changed significantly.
 And as part of the dedicated Global Insights Team, we’re on a mission to make Spotify feel local and relevant in every corner of the world.

 We start with similarities

-Our team brings together user researchers, market researchers, data scientists and experts in other disciplines to identify growth opportunities, and build a better understanding of the new markets we’re entering.
+Our team brings together user researchers, market researchers, data scientists, and experts in other disciplines to identify growth opportunities and build a better understanding of the new markets we’re entering.
 Our approach is to start by looking for similarities across these markets, as our colleague Heli Rantavuo mentioned.
 After all, tastes transcend geographical boundaries.

-Yet there are many nuances in music behaviors that stem from cultural variation.
+Yet there are many nuances in music behaviours that stem from cultural variation.
 Take K-pop fans, for instance.
-In South Korea and the US, they’re loving the same bands, tunes and artists, and listening in order to feel a sense of belonging and shared connection with their peers.
+In South Korea and the US, they’re loving the same bands, tunes, and artists, and listening in order to feel a sense of belonging and shared connection with their peers.
 In the US, however, there’s an additional reason for listening – the enjoyment of discovering and immersing themselves in foreign pop culture.

 Different methods, same goal

 Since the Global Insights team is cross-disciplinary and method-agnostic, our researchers and data scientists work hand-in-hand to define the burning research questions.
-Then together, we figure out the best way to answer these questions – whether that’s with an A/B test, a daily diary study or a cultural probe, in which listeners submit artefacts that represent the meaning of music in their lives.
+Then together, we figure out the best way to answer these questions – whether that’s with an A/B test, a daily diary study, or a cultural probe, in which listeners submit artefacts that represent the meaning of music in their lives.
 We combine knowledge from disparate sources and come up with stronger conclusions and better product solutions as a result.

 To see how this works in practice, let’s start with some questions.